x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/manage-user-mailboxes.md

 1. In the new EAC, navigate to **Recipients** \> **Mailboxes**.

   The user **mailboxes** and **shared** mailboxes tabs (of the Classic EAC) under **Recipients**, are now merged into a single tab, **Mailboxes**.
 On clicking the **Mailboxes** tab, you can view the shared and user mailboxes under one list view.
 On top of the list of shared and user mailboxes, the following options are provided:
-   - **Add a shared mailbox**: You have to use the Microsoft 365 admin center or Exchange Online PowerShell to create an Exchange Online shared mailbox.
-You can't create new shared mailboxes using the new Exchange admin center (EAC).
+   - **Add a shared mailbox**: Use this option to create a new shared mailbox.
+The new EAC allows you to create only shared mailboxes.
+If you want to create a user mailbox, you have to use the Microsoft 365 admin center or Exchange Online PowerShell.
 However, after Exchange Online mailboxes are created, you can manage them using the new EAC.

    - **Set default message size restrictions**: Use this option to set a maximum size for messages that can be sent and received by the mailboxes in your organization.
 These settings are applied by default to the mailboxes you create.